 The SEED (Supplier Education and Economic Development) program offers incentives to local small businesses that participate in SMUD's competitive bid process.
-It also helps prime contractors find local sub-contractors, which helps them gain a competitive edge when developing their bids or proposals.
+It also helps prime contractors find local sub-contractors, which gives their bids or proposals a competitive edge.

-Our goal is to award 20% of all eligible contracts to SEED vendors.
+Our goal is to award 20% or more of all eligible contracts to SEED vendors.

 Find a SEED vendor

 If you are interested in working with SEED vendors, you can find them according to their Electronic Benefit Solicitation System (EBSS) category.

-- Step 2: Email a request for SEED vendors in your specified categories to SEED.email@example.com
+- Step 2: Email a request for SEED vendors in your specified categories.

 Ariba is a procurement management system that makes it easier for suppliers and buyers to connect, collaborate and do business.
 Below are some resources to help you and your business get registered in the new system.

 - Suzanne Dizon – Manager, Economic Development and Partnerships (SEED)